hotosm/chatmap/electron-app/README.md

 `go build`

-Then, rename and copy the binary file to `electron-app/backend/chatmap-go`
+Then, rename and copy the binary file `chatmap-wa-connector` to `electron-app/backend/chatmap-go`

 ### ChatMap API